Youth in Action: Request for Proposals

 • make the grants to the selected agency.

-The purpose of Youth in Action is to teach the participants about community service by having them act as a mini-foundation to fund community improvement.
-The students learn meeting management and fund-raising skills, among others, and are better prepared to volunteer in their communities in substantive way.
+Youth in Action aims to teach the participants about community service by having them act as a mini-foundation to fund community improvement.
+The students learn meeting management and fund-raising skills, among others, and are better prepared to volunteer in their communities substantively.

-We encourage central Oklahoma charitable organizations to submit a proposal for funding.
+We encourage central Oklahoma charitable organizations to submit a funding proposal.
 Up to $10,000 may be requested.
 The organization must have 501(c)3 tax status.
-The students have, in the past classes, given all of their funds to a single project one year and divided their funds among two smaller projects another time.
-What they decide to do this year is up to them, and a decision they will make based on the proposals they receive.
+In past classes, the students have given all of their funds to a single project one year and divided their funds among two smaller projects another time.
+What they decide to do this year is up to them, and they will make a decision based on the proposals they receive.

-DEADLINE FOR SUBMISSION AND TIMELINE Proposals are due on October 30th.
-YIA students will review the proposals and narrow the potential recipients to two or three.
-Those organizations will be asked to host a brief site visit on January 14, 2020 to present to the class more fully.
-The class will then decide which project or projects they will fund and begin their fund-raising training.
-The grant or grants will be made in late April.
+Proposals are due by November 6, 2024.
+YIA students will review these proposals and narrow the potential recipients down to two or three organizations.
+These selected organizations will then be invited to either present to the class or host a brief site visit on January 14, 2025, to provide a more detailed overview of their projects.
+Following these presentations, the class will decide which project or projects to fund and will begin their fundraising training.
+The grant or grants will be awarded in late April.

 Please note that agencies will not be eligible to receive Youth in Action grants two years in a row.